Magnus-SI/FYS-STK3155/Project2/README.md

 # Project 2
-Note that the codes and report are not yet finalized.
-Final version will be added before the extended deadline on wednesday 13.11 along with an update of this readme, describing the functionalities of our code.
-Report saved as FYS_STK3155Project2.pdf

 ## Program descriptions
  - **Analyze.py**
  Contains a class 'ModelAnalysis' to preform k-fold cross validation, return ROC curves and other functions to analyze a model.